Plastic Pitch Pro | Buy (Reverb.com)

 - Play a familiar tune, and retune while you play to discover new musical variations.

 - Dissonance is your only friend.
+Fixed scales are overrated.
 Break all the rules.
 Untune your music.

 Summary of Features